 For more information about free and paid for After School clubs including Breakfast and After School Club please visit our useful information page.

 For information about our approach to and the content of our curriculum we follow in each academic year for every subject, please view our Curriculum page.

 Pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.

-Follow the links below to view our Targeted Funds Statement Statement for 2021-22
+Follow the links below to view our Pupil Premium Strategy Statement for 2023-24

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.